Introduction to power dynamics for leaders

 These unfortunate behaviors can result in turnover, productivity decline and unfair victimization of targeted employees.
 Those targeted are often the high performers and ethical associates who might speak up when they see something unfair.
 Just the folks you want to retain.

 When leaders attempt to disturb these informal power arrangements, efforts will be met with resistance.
 Shortly after implementing positive changes which might consequence offenders who mistreat employees, the negative behavior may escalate which is actually a signal to leaders that they’re on the right track.
 This is because when their go-to tactics no longer work for them, those who stand to lose their informal power will up the ante to preserve it.
 Knowing what to expect along with a well though – out plan is essential to shifting a culture of abuse and intimidation toward comprehensive positive change.

 A word about remote teams.
 Though it’s a little more difficult to control teammates when workers are spread out, it can be done.
-Those who want or need to control others will play this out wherever they work.
-The best way to uncover this behavior is to listen carefully to your team members when they are upset and watch for subtle signs.
-A post on the subtle signs is in the works!
+Those with a drive to control others will play this out wherever they work.
+The best way to uncover this behavior is to listen carefully to your team members when they are upset about coworker behavio.
+Watch for subtle signs of negative control – silent treatment; favoring friends over others; increase in drama.

-When considering shifting your social culture to a healthier standard, consider involving high performing and ethical employees in developing communication materials which initiate your change initiative.
+When considering shifting your social culture to a healthier standard, you can involve you high performing and ethical employees in developing communication materials to initiate your change project.
 For more information, access free materials and support in a number of several posts here All about Negative Dynamics at Work